PyAutoLabs/autocti_workspace/scripts/dataset_1d/modeling/README.rst

-The ``modeling`` folder contains example scripts showing how to fit a model to 1D calibration datatick_maker.min_value:
+The ``modeling`` folder contains example scripts showing how to fit a model to 1D calibration data:

 Files (Beginner)
 ----------------